nationalarchives/ds-caselaw-data-enrichment-service/docs/caselaw/case-law-annotator.md

 * `uk:type`: the type of `ref` element.
 For case law citations this is always set to `case`
 * `uk:year`: the year extracted from the detected citation, if present.
 Note: the value of `year` reflects the year in the detected citation, which is not necessarily the same as the year of judgment.

 ## Detection of Canonical and Malformed Citations
 The accuracy with which case law citations are used in judgments is highly variable.
 Some citations are perfect and follow the *canonical form*.
 For example, the correct, or canonical, way to cite a case reported in *The Weekly Law Reports* is like so: `[year] vol WLR page`or `[2022] 1 WLR 123`.
 The square brackets are present and the right way round.
 The volume number has been included.
 There are no fullstops interspersed through the series abbreviation.
+The citation is just right.

 Sometimes citations are less than perfect: they do not follow the *canonical form* and are *malformed*.
 For example, whilst there is only one way to correctly cite a case reported in *The Weekly Law Reports* there are many wrong ways.
-One incorrect way might be to incorrectly specify the series abbreviation, such as `[2022] 1 Weekly LR 123`.
+One incorrect way might be to incorrectly specify the series abbreviation, such as `[2022] 1 Weekly LR 123` instead of `[2022] 1 Weekly LR 123`.
+As we explain below, the JEP's Case Law Annotator is particularly opinionated about the use of punctuation in case law citations and adopts

 The Case Law Annotator has been designed to detect both canonical and malformed variations of the case law citations most often found in judgments given in the courts of England and Wales.
 It does so by using rules (contained in the *Rules Manifest*) to specify which citation patterns to match against and whether those patterns match the canonical form of a citation or not.
 For example, there is a rule that matches the canonical form of a citation to a case reported in *The Weekly Law Reports*.
 That rule's `id` is `wlr`.

+This is what the *Rules Manifest* entry for the canonical form of The Weekly Law Report looks like (we examine these rules in more depth [here](/docs/caselaw/adding-new-citation-rules.md)):

 ```csv
 id,family,description,uri_template,canonical_form,canonical_example,match_example,citation_type,is_canonical,is_neutral,jurisdiction,pattern